As a marketer, you probably write a lot of copy.

 The key to success with the BAB formula is truly understanding the pleasures your customers strive for and the pains they wish to alleviate.

-If you know that, then you can use the BAB formula in your next email marketing campaign to ditch the product-focused copy and start writing benefit-focused copy that converts.
+Once you know that, you can start using the BAB formula in your email campaigns to help you write benefit-focused copy that converts.

 Campaign Monitor’s intuitive email builder makes it easy to send email campaigns that get results.